 You can do the friends-and-family exercise on your own by considering things people have said about you in the past or by identifying the things you’ve been recognized for.
 Or you can actually ask them to tell you!

 Take some quiet time to make a list of your most unique gifts.
 After you make this list, narrow it down to your top 10, then your top 5, then to your single most distinguishing quality.
 Once you have identified it, it’s time to start thinking about how you can use it to bring more enjoyment into your life.
 This is assuming you are not already using it to its full potential.

 The Rest of My Story

-So I discovered that there was something unique in my approach to teaching that comes very natural to me.
-Even though I wasn’t sure what if anything I should do with it, at least I became aware of what it was.
+So I discovered that there was something unique in my approach to teaching that comes very naturally to me.
+Even though I wasn’t sure what, if anything, I should do with it, at least I became aware of what it was.

 Having the benefit of working in an environment that was like an entrepreneurial incubator for the past 20 years, I began to see that part of my gift was the ability to identify the little things that played a role in people’s personal and professional success.